 Application Deadline: immediately; the positions will be filled by the first qualified applicants.
-This in an on-going call for volunteers throughout 2016 and into 2017.
-Volunteers that arrive before June 2016 may qualify for a special discount on the accommodation fees.
+This in an on-going call for volunteers throughout 2017.
 Please inquire about current vacancies.

 Comments: Applicants should send a letter of interest, curriculum vitae, and contact information for two references to Dr. Ed Louis (genetics AT omahazoo DOT com).